RMITLibrary/easy_cite/2022-build/markdown/apa7thed.md

 ###### start-subtype-item

-### Citing image sources in a table
+### Citing sources in a table

 ###### start-subtype-content

-Citing sources in a table
+#### Citing sources in a table

 The information and examples below outline how to reference a table where the information in the table has been derived from another source or sources.

-Note: If a table that you create in your written work is entirely your own and does not include information from other sources, you should include a table number (in bold) and a brief title (italicised).
+*Note: If a table that you create in your written work is entirely your own and does not include information from other sources, you should include a table number (in bold) and a brief title (italicised).*

-Note: If you are copying an entire table from another source without altering the layout or combining its data from other sources, you should then reference it as per the other examples in the Images section e.g. book/journal article, webpage etc.
+*Note: If you are copying an entire table from another source without altering the layout or combining its data from other sources, you should then reference it as per the other examples in the Images section e.g. book/journal article, webpage etc.*

-In-text citation
+#### In-text citation

 When citing tables in the text of your work, you need to acknowledge them in two places:

 1. within the written body of your paper, as you would for a normal in-text reference, and